the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[INT.
 HOME OFFICE - MORNING]*

-*Dinis sits at his desk, multiple monitors showing code editors and terminal windows.*
+*Marcus sits at his desk, multiple monitors showing code editors and terminal windows.*

-**DINIS** *(V.O.)*: "The first rule of performance debugging: measure everything.
+**MARCUS** *(V.O.)*: "The first rule of performance debugging: measure everything.
 But we had a problem.
 Our codebase was complex—dozens of interconnected methods, multiple processing phases.
 We needed a way to see inside the execution."

 *[Cut to: Screen recording showing OSBot-Utils repository on GitHub]*

-**DINIS** *(V.O.)*: "We'd been developing a timing instrumentation system as part of OSBot-Utils.
+**MARCUS** *(V.O.)*: "We'd been developing a timing instrumentation system as part of OSBot-Utils.
 Version 3.57 had the basics.
 But we needed more.
 We needed to see *exactly* where time was being spent—not just total duration, but what we call 'self-time': the actual work each method was doing, excluding calls to other methods."

 *[Cut to: Code diff showing the @timestamp decorator implementation]*